 How Can You Tell If You’re Getting a Good Deal on Your Credit Card Processing Fees?

-If you’re a new business owner, the credit card processing fees you’re quoted will seem complicated at first.
+If you’re a business owner looking for a good deal on credit card processing fees, the quotes you get may seem complicated at first.

-Because the credit card processing fees you are charged can have a big impact on your bottom line, it’s important that you understand how credit card processing fees work and what your actual processing costs are, and how you can get the best deal on credit card processing fees and save yourself some of your hard earned money.
+The credit card processing fees you pay can have a big impact on your bottom line.
+That’s why it’s important that you understand how credit card processing fees work, what your actual processing costs are, and how you can get the best deal on credit card processing fees and save yourself some of your hard earned money.

 Credit Card Processing Fees – An Overview

 Not all credit card processing fees are negotiable.

 The rate that you pay to process a credit card transaction is a combination of base or wholesale costs and other incidental fees which you may or may not be charged, depending on which credit card processing company you choose.

 Base costs should account for the largest portion of your credit card processing fees (about 75% – 80%) followed by other or incidental fees (about 20% – 25%)..

 Base credit card processing fees are made up of interchange and assessment fees and they’re the same for all processors.
 No processor can give you a lower rate or a better deal on these base costs.